hieumdt/SCS-EERE/README.md

 ```
 python main.py --seed 1741 --dataset HiEve --roberta_type roberta_large --best_path /rst_HiEve/ --log_file HiEve_result.txt --bs 16
 ```
+Note \
+Need to ensure the minimal number of sentences of the doc is always larger than the number of selected sentence.
 ## License

 All work contained in this package is licensed under the Apache License, Version 2.0.